How to Hire a Good SEO Company in Ireland – Google Recommendations

 The SEO Audits

-The next step in the process will be asking for technical and search SEO audits of your website by your potential new partner.
-You will provide them with limited access to your Google Search Console and analytics data, they will come up with recommendations for future improvements.
+The next step in the process will be asking for technical and search SEO audits of your website by your potential new SEO consultant.
+You will provide them with limited access to your Google Search Console and Google Analytics data, they will come up with recommendations for future improvements.
 The best way to hire, (if you can justify the cost), is to ask a few agencies/experts to do the same work to see what each of them will come up with.

-As part of the SEO audits, your potential partners will have to show that they know what they are doing and have a structured approach to handling any issues your website might have.
-During these audits, you should also get recommendations based on your competitors’ actions and practices, showing that your potential future partners understand the complex SEO relationships.
+As part of the SEO audits, your potential SEO partners will have to show that they know what they are using the right SEO tools and have a structured approach to handling any issues your website might have.
+During these audits, you should also get recommendations based on your competitors’ actions and practices, showing that your potential future partners understand the complex SEO landscape.

 Check out our guide on quick SEO audits if you are short on time.